RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 :ref:`Listing 12 <lst_Connectorclass>` shows the ``Connector`` class.
-The two gate instances within each connector object will be referred to as the ``from_gate`` and the ``to_gate``, recognizing that data values will “flow” from the output of one gate into an input line of the next.
+The two gate instances within each connector object will be referred to as the ``from_gate`` and the ``to_gate``, recognizing that data values will flow from the output of one gate into an input line of the next.
 The call to ``set_next_pin`` is very important for making connections (see :ref:`Listing 13 <lst_setpin>`).
 We need to add this method to our gate classes so that each ``to_gate`` can choose the proper input line for the